tamtran4869/E-commerce-analysis/User_analysis.md

 python3 connect.py --question 19 --db 'mavenfuzzyfactory user password'
 ```
 #### Comments
-It took average around 1 month to users come back to the website.
+It took an average of around one month for the users to return to the website.
-The team could use the insight to setup for remarketing (e.g remarketing in a month with users having less than 3 times in the website).
+The team could use the insight to setup for remarketing (e.g. remarketing in a month with users having less than three times on the website).

 ## Question 20

-Comparing new vs. repeat sessions by channel from 2014
+Comparing new and repeat sessions by channel from 2014

 _Received date: Nov 05, 2014_